Description

 Instructions

-- Reduce heat to medium and let it bubble until tender, 15-20 minutes.
+- Reduce heat to medium and let it simmer until tender, 15-20 minutes.
 Drain well.
 Return millet to the saucepan and spread it out in there.

 - Preheat oven to 250F.